 This is also a great one for correcting a messy posture.
 Sit on the edge of your seat with your legs about hip distance apart and your feet turned out 45 degrees.
 Next, hang your arms loosely at the sides with your palms facing forward (like you are going in for a big bear hug with someone) and then bring your head back so it is directly in line with your shoulders.
 Take about 10-20 deep breaths here and release slowly.

 In addition to doing these exercises, we also recommend getting a good neck, shoulder, and back massage to help loosen up tight joints.
 Our favourite places across Hong Kong are:

 In need of a bit of Zen?
 You probably are after all that phone time.
 Specialising in traditional Thai massages, Zen Massage is one spa where the staff are not afraid to get in there and remove those knots.
-Their interior is cosy and the atmosphere is one of relaxation, so that you know the moment your hobble in with your neck craned forward from being on your phone all day your muscles will sense they are in a place of relaxation and begin to release.
+Their interior is cosy and the atmosphere is so relaxing.
+You know the moment you hobble in with your neck craned forward from being on your phone all day your muscles will sense they are in a place of relaxation and begin to release.

 Ideal for the back, opt for the Traditional Thai Massage which you can book in for 45, 60, or 90 minutes at $268/308/438 before BloomMe discount respectively.

 Address: Flat B, 4/F, Hyde Park Mansion, 53 Paterson Street, Causeway Bay